 Golden Lantern: It’s from this 24/7 watering hole in the wall that the annual Southern Decadence parade—a booze-fueled, flesh-filled celebration of debauchery—kicks off each Labor Day weekend.
 Gay but straight-friendly, the Lantern keeps patrons lit with strong pours and a daily happy hour that runs from 8 am to 8 pm.
 Great drag shows on weekends.

 Brothers Three: Despite its sunny yellow exterior, inside this Magazine Street lounge it’s dark, dank and divey 24/7.
 There’s country on the jukebox, a rotating cast of colorful characters at the bar…and the drink prices are almost as low as the ceilings.

-Snake & Jake’s Christmas Club Lounge: A NOLA dive-hunter rite of passage; even Anthony Bourdain has boozed it up in this tumbledown shack.
+Snake & Jake’s Christmas Club Lounge: This tumbledown shack is a NOLA dive-hunter rite of passage.
 Gritty, grungy and lit mostly by Christmas lights, this legendary land of the lost is eternally cool and quintessentially New Orleans.

 Rock Bottom Lounge: The name kinda says it all.
 But don’t be put off by the bars on the windows; this former apartment building-turned-"black cultural bar" is home to a friendly crowd of neighborhood regulars and a number of social aid and pleasure clubs.
 Strong drinks at rock-bottom prices.

 Ms. Mae’s: Another Magazine Street must-stop.
 There are pool tables, air hockey, foosball and a small patio, but the real draw is the friendly patrons and crazy cheap drinks.